How Long Is A Script For A 2 Hour Movie? And How To Use The Answer In Your Screenwriting

 The general rule of thumb is that a screenplay written in the proper format is equivalent to one page per minute of screen time.
 Therefore, a screenplay for a two-hour movie will be 120 pages (2 hrs = 120 mins = 120 pages).

-Why is the one page per minute rule important?
+Why is the one-page-per-minute rule important?

 When delivering screenplays to studios and producers, especially as an unknown writer, this is a metric they will use to judge the film’s length.

-This is true for television and shorts as well.
-A half-hour TV pilot will be around 20-30 pages, and an hour drama will generally be somewhere between 50-60 pages.
+A half-hour TV pilot will be around 20-30 pages, and an hour of drama will generally be between 50-60 pages.

 37682137 s

-As said in the intro, some types of films mess up the page to minute rule.
 The most common thing that changes this is films with plenty of action and a lack of dialogue.

-Unless the action itself is pertinent to the story, or if it’s a project you will be directing yourself, it’s better to suggest what will happen and move on.
+Unless the action is pertinent to the story, or if it’s a project you will be directing yourself, it’s better to suggest what will happen and move on.

 Because of this, scripts that are heavy in action will read much shorter.